 By designing related modules together such as navigation options (i.e. stacked, inline, off-canvas) or form elements for example, those working on the project (developers, strategists) have a clear overview of the available modules within the project’s codebase, how they can be used and any code snippets related to said module, speeding up the development process even further.

 And the result

 We’ve been fortunate over the past few years of working with Netcall, The Ford Motor Company, Shell and Twine to produce a range of pattern libraries all with a focus on creating; consistency, scalability and usability.
-For both clients and ourselves the delivery of a pattern library has become one of the foundations of a successful project.
+For both clients and ourselves, the delivery of a pattern library has become one of the foundations of a successful application design project.